Wynout/developers-nootbook/git.nootbook.md

-###What kind of modified files did I staged in this Git repository?
+###What kind of modified files did I stage in this Git repository?
 >$ git diff --cached

 this commands returns for example: